Iskandar of Johor: Criminal misconduct

+He was initially held on a RM5,200 peace bond on all charges and avoided conviction.
+However after the prosecution's appeal, Mahmood was convicted by the High Court in the second and third case and fined for a total of RM2,500 in January 1973.
+High Court's judge, Raja Azlan Shah, when delivering the sentence described the third case as "like pages torn from some mediaeval times" and characterised his actions as "sadistic brutality".

-In 1972, Mahmood was charged for causing assault with a mace to two men for overtaking his car and was convicted the following year.
-A year later, reports also surfaced another similar attack upon a young couple, when Iskandar, together with his bodyguard, attacked them with chemicals and a mace after having offended him.
-Another alleged incident took place at about this time when Mahmood chained up two policemen in a dog kennel for a day after having angered him.
+A year later, reports surfaced of another similar attack on a young couple, when Iskandar, together with his bodyguard, attacked them after they allegedly offended him.
+Another incident took place at about this time when Mahmood restrained two policemen in a dog kennel for a day after they had angered him.

-Five years later, Mahmood was charged and convicted of manslaughter after shooting and killing a man near his private helicopter whom he took to be a smuggler.
+In 1977, Mahmood was charged and convicted for manslaughter for shooting and killing a man near his private helicopter, whom he took to be a smuggler.
 In both cases, his father, Sultan Ismail, intervened and granted official pardons to Mahmood.
-Similarly, his eldest son, Tunku Ibrahim Ismail, was convicted in the 1980s of shooting dead a man in a nightclub during a feud, but was quickly pardoned.
+Similarly, his eldest son, Tunku Ibrahim Ismail, was convicted in the 1980s for shooting a man to death in a nightclub during a feud, but was quickly pardoned.

-In 1987, Sultan Iskandar was accused of causing the death of a golf caddy in Cameron Highlands by assault, following an incident in which the golf caddy laughed when the Sultan missed a hole.
-Tunku Abdul Rahman, Malaysia's first Prime Minister, pointed out that the Sultan (then the Agong) could not be prosecuted due to the immunity that was accorded to the rulers, yet he condemned Sultan Iskandar's actions at the same time.
-In the end the matter was let off without much public attention.
-The brother of the caddy – who also suffered injuries from the incident, being distressed from what he saw, subsequently ran amok in Kuala Lumpur and had to be quarantined in a mental hospital.
+In 1987, Sultan Iskandar was further accused of causing the death of a golf caddy in the Cameron Highlands by assault, following an incident in which the golf caddy laughed when the Sultan missed a shot.
+Tunku Abdul Rahman, Malaysia's first Prime Minister, pointed out that the Sultan, at the time serving as Yang di-Pertuan Agong, could not be prosecuted due to immunity that was accorded to rulers, while at the same time condemning Sultan Iskandar's actions.
+Eventually, the matter passed without much further public attention.
+The brother of the caddy – who also suffered injuries during the incident, being distressed from what he saw, subsequently ran amok in Kuala Lumpur and had to be quarantined in a mental hospital.